binhhq/slate/source/index.html.md

 --------- | -----------
 ID | The ID of the kitten to delete
 ID2 | The ID of the kitten to delete
+ID3 | The ID of the kitten to delete